YoteZip/LinuxCrackingBible/DRM/GFWL/defeating_gfwl.md

 # Cracking Guide

 For our walkthrough we'll be cracking the GFWL DRM on Fable 3.
-This game is easy to source via cs.rin's SCS (thread ID `93457`).
+This game is easy to source via cs.rin's Main Forum (thread ID `59454`), or you can follow along with your own GFWL-protected game.
 Fable 3 is infested with DRM, but so are most GFWL games.
 It's protected by Steamworks API, Securom, and GFWL.

 1. Source Fable 3 and extract it to your workspace